-Focusing back on this article’s title, what’s up with all the media attention given to drunk drivers?
+What’s up with all the media attention given to drunk drivers?
 Is it really that bad?
 Is it a national problem?

 Get it!
 The 9,878 includes sober drivers who accidentally ran over drunk pedestrians or colliding with drunks on bicycles.
 It also includes drivers who tested .01, .02, .03, .04, .05, .06 and .07.
 At those levels, all but truck drivers and minors are not DUI in Los Angeles.
 If you are arrested at this level, the chances are, you will not be prosecuted, especially if you call Los Angeles DUI attorneys.
-The reasons those levels are legal is because most experts think that a person is not impaired at those levels.
-So why does the NHTSA includes all accidents with any level of alcohol into their statistics.
+The reason those levels are legal is that most experts think that a person is not impaired at those levels.
+So why does the NHTSA includes all accidents with any level of alcohol into their statistics?
 Why else if not to inflate it?

-Well, lets make a big assumption that the entire 9,878 death is caused by drivers who were impaired.
-How does it compare to the number of dead in the US.
+Well, let’s make a big assumption that the entire 9,878 death is caused by drivers who were impaired.
+How does it compare to the number of dead in the US?